AJFaraday/Thud/docs/challenge.md

 On the Dwarf player's turn, they can move one dwarf piece either as a walk or a hurl.

 *Walk*: Dwarfs can move as far as they like in any direction until they hit an obstacle (another dwarf, the edge of the board, or a troll).
 They can only kill a troll by walking if they are only one space away.

 *Hurl*: If two or more dwarfs are in a line (horizontal, vertical or diagonal), they can hurl the dwarf on the end of the line, by the length of the line (e.g. in a line of 3, the dwarf on the end can be hurled 3 spaces).
 If a dwarf is hurled into a troll, the troll is killed, reducing the trolls score by 4 points.

 ## Troll Movement

 On the Troll player's turn they can  move one troll piece, either as a walk or a shove.

-*Walk*: Trolls can move one space in any direction, unless a troll or the edge of the board is in the way.
-Whenever a troll moves, it kills all dwarfs on or adjacent to it's destination space.
+*Walk*: Trolls can move one space in any direction, unless a troll, dwarf or the edge of the board is in the way.
+Whenever a troll moves, it kills all dwarfs adjacent to it's destination space.

-*Shove*: If two or more trolls are in a line (horizontal, vertical or diagonal) they can shove the troll at the end of the line that number of spaces away, but *only* if the target space, or any of it's immediate neighbours contain a dwarf.
-Whenever a troll moves, it kills all dwarfs on or adjacent to it's destination space.
+*Shove*: If two or more trolls are in a line (horizontal, vertical or diagonal) they can shove the troll at the end of the line that number of spaces away, but *only* if any of the target space's immediate
+neighbours contain a dwarf.
+When a troll is shoved, it kills all dwarfs on or adjacent to it's destination space.

 It is not permitted for a troll to land directly on a dwarf by either walk or shove moves.